 This graph shows the balance we are trying to reach between monthly usage for an average North Carolina home using electric heating (a home with natural gas heating would not have a winter spike in usage) and monthly solar production.

-Overlayed on top of the home’s energy usage is the production from two solar systems — one that offsets 100% of the home’s annual usage and one that minimizes the amount of energy that will be forfeited to Duke (any excess solar production from your solar system accumulates until the end of May when it is forfeited to Duke).
+Overlayed on top of the home’s energy usage is the production from two solar systems — one that offsets 100% of the home’s annual usage and one that minimizes the amount of energy that will be sent back to the grid.

 Based on our more detailed comparison of monthly usage vs solar production we might refine our recommended system size for this home from 9.2 kW to 6.5 kW if maximizing your ROI is your main goal.
 I say might, because our solar designers will weigh your cost of forfeiting some production to your utility vs the cost efficiencies of having a larger system which produces more total savings.